 Delta Charlie, a malware in a botnet form, affected systems with installed Adobe Flash player.
 The malware was able to self-download, add unwanted binaries, and had the capabilities of changing the configuration settings.

-Delta Charlie resulted in a complete network shut down with a successful Distributed Denial of Service (DDoS) attack.
-The DDoS attack was due to the exploitation of Adobe Flash Player 126.96.36.1994 and 19.x Integration Overflow vulnerability.
-The exploitation could have been avoided if the third-party application had been patched and secured in time.
+Delta Charlie resulted in a complete network shutdown with a successful Distributed Denial of Service (DDoS) attack.
+The DDoS attack was due to the exploitation of Adobe Flash Player 184.108.40.2064 and 19.x Integration Overflow vulnerability.
+The team can avoid exploitation by patching and securing third-party applications on time.

-Another vulnerability found in Adobe Flash Player version 188.8.131.52 allowed malicious remote code execution in Mac, Windows, Linux, and Chrome operating systems.
-This vulnerability was exploited by flash content code embedded in the official document, and it spread via email.
+Another vulnerability found in Adobe Flash Player version 220.127.116.11 allowed malicious remote code execution in Mac, Windows, Linux, and Chrome operating systems.
+This vulnerability was exploited by flash content code embedded in the official document and spread via email.
 Again, this attack was avoidable by patching it in time.
-While the list goes on, only a few examples are outlined here, in the interest of brevity.
+While the list goes on, only a few examples are outlined here in the interest of brevity.

-Magecart synonyms group exploited several third-party vulnerabilities in 2019 to steal several payment details from more than 20,000 online websites.
+Magecart synonyms group exploited several third-party vulnerabilities in 2019 to steal payment details from over 20,000 online websites.
 Many organizations like Smith & Wesson were among the top victims.

-Let’s say a third-party application like a PDF reader is installed on a device by a user.
+Let’s say you install a third-party application like a PDF reader on a device.
 The IT team may not be aware that such an application is installed in a device unless they have it documented somewhere.
 When new vulnerabilities are disclosed, this mismanagement could open the gates for attackers to exploit that vulnerability and potentially compromise sensitive business information.

-IT teams need to constantly monitor the installed third-party applications for new patches.
-All existing third-party applications should be detected and updated even if they are not currently in use.
+IT teams need to monitor the installed third-party applications for new patches constantly.
+You should detect and update all existing third-party applications, even if they are not currently used.

 There might be various reasons keeping IT admins from patching the third-party applications in their software inventory.
 The most common reasons are: